spotify/scio/site/src/main/paradox/extras/Scio-REPL.md

 val values = scioResult.tap(wordCount).value.take(3)
 ```

 Make sure `README.md` is in the current directory.
-This example counts words in local file using a local runner (@javadoc[`DirectRunner`](org.apache.beam.runners.direct.DirectRunner) and writes result in a local file.
+This example counts words in local file using a local runner (@javadoc[DirectRunner](org.apache.beam.runners.direct.DirectRunner) and writes result in a local file.
 The pipeline and actual computation starts on `sc.run()`.
 The last command take 3 lines from results and prints them.

 ### Local pipeline ++